 They look cool.
 I could buy one.
 But, what’s the big deal?

 Not only until recently, have I begun to appreciate the advances vaporizers have made since back in the day.
-The vaporizer has become more varied in design, more efficient, attractive and affordable.
+The vaporizer has become more varied in design (like for example the Pax by Ploomvaporizer) , more efficient, attractive and affordable.
 And, as “healthier’ forms of smoking become popular, vaporizing is rising right along with it.

 What’s the difference between smoke and vapor?